Skip to main content

 -h, --help show this help message and exit

--v, --version show version message and exit
+-v, --version show version information and exit

 -n, --non-interactive

-disable interactive prompt before execution
+skip the confirmation prompt before execution

---from <word> start writing the wordlist with <word>
+-s, --start <word> start writing output from <word>

 Expression basics